intel/container-experience-kits/docs/sriov.md

 There's also a set of configuration options that are applied in per-node manner.

 First set of variables enables SRIOV for selected network adapters, by setting `sriov_enabled` as `true` and passing names of the physical function interfaces.
 There's also an option to define how many virtual functions should be created for each physical function.
-In below example SRIOV will be enabled with 16 VFs for enp175s0f0, enp175s0f1 and enp175s0f2 interfaces each.
-It will also add IOMMU kernel flags, and as a result will reboot the target worket node during deployment.
+In below example `sriov_nics` configuration will create 4 VFs for enp175s0f0 PF interface and attach them to vfio-pci driver and 2 VFs for enp175s0f1 PF interface and attach them to kernel mode iavf driver.
+It will also add IOMMU kernel flags, and as a result will reboot the target worker node during deployment.
 ```
-sriov_enabled: true
-sriov_nics: ["enp175s0f0", "enp175s0f1", "enp175s0f2"]
+sriov_nics:
+  - name: enp175s0f0
+    sriov_numvfs: 4
+    vf_driver: vfio-pci
+  - name: enp175s0f1
-sriov_numvfs: 16
+    sriov_numvfs: 2
+    vf_driver: iavf
 ```

 Next option defines whether the SRIOV CNI plugin will be installed on the target worker node.
 Setting it to `true` will cause the Ansible scripts to build and install SRIOV CNI plugin in the `/opt/cni/bin` directory on the target server.